-- f. location of community facilities (shops, schools, sports and cultural facilities, etc); - g. existing and proposed public transport routes and stops, and public access ways from the bus stops to the site (MED); - h. movement networks including vehicle, cycle and pedestrian routes; - i. protected buildings (MED), places and objects, protected trees, historic heritage; - j. archaeological sites; - k. recognition of Ngāi Tahu cultural values, history and identity associated with specific places; - 1. character and other existing buildings and structures; - m. site (MED) orientation, including a north point on the plans; - n. existing trees and landscaping to be retained; - o. hazardous features, such as areas of soil contamination, unstable land and overhead power lines; and - p. climatic conditions including prevailing winds. - 2.
-Detailed Design Statement must include: - a.
-An overall vision statement for the site (MED) which identifies key deliverables/outcomes which may be linked to Resource Management Act 1991 outcomes (objectives and policies) or site (MED) specific outcomes (giving a clear steer to buyers and developers that these outcomes would be secured via covenants or other binding mechanisms). - b.
-An analysis in support of the overall development (MED) structure provided by the Outline Development Plan, and more refined development (MED) proposal for the area that is covered by the Neighbourhood Plan (MED) including urban form, movement network, open space, and infrastructure. - c.
-An analysis of lot-allotment arrangement, size and allocation of defined housing typologies.
-The Neighbourhood Plan-(MED) should contain sufficient analysis to demonstrate that relevant development standards in the subdivision and residential chapters can be met (notably those related to daylight and outdoor living space). - 3.
-Neighbourhood Plan_Set - a.
-A set of plans to accompany the detailed design statement including: - i.
-Lot Allotment arrangement - ii.
-AllotmentLot size - iii.
-Allocation of housing typologies - iv.
-Landscaping - v.
-Shading Analysis - vi.
-Movement network (including cross sections) - vii.
-Infrastructure (including cross sections)
+- H. movement networks including vehicle, cycle and pedestrian routes; - I. protected buildings, places and objects, protected trees, historic heritage; - J. archaeological sites; - K. recognition of Ngāi Tahu cultural values, history and identity associated with specific places; - L. character and other existing buildings and structures; - M. site orientation, including a north point on the plans; - N. existing trees and landscaping to be retained; - O. hazardous features, such as areas of soil contamination, unstable land and overhead power lines; and - P. climatic conditions including prevailing winds. - c.
+Detailed Design Statement must include: - i.
+An overall vision statement for the site which identifies key deliverables/outcomes which may be linked to Resource Management Act 1991 outcomes (objectives and policies) or site specific outcomes (giving a clear steer to buyers and developers that these outcomes would be secured via covenants or other binding mechanisms). - ii.
+An analysis in support of the overall development structure provided by the Outline Development Plan, and more refined development proposal for the area that is covered by the Neighbourhood Plan including urban form, movement network, open space, and infrastructure. - iii.
+An analysis of allotment arrangement, size and allocation of defined housing typologies.
+The Neighbourhood Plan should contain sufficient analysis to demonstrate that relevant development standards in the subdivision and residential chapters can be met (notably those related to daylight and outdoor living space). - d.
+Neighbourhood Plan Set. - i.
+A set of plans to accompany the detailed design statement including: - A. Allotment arrangement - B. Allotment size - C. Allocation of housing typologies - D. Landscaping - E. Shading Analysis - F. Movement network (including cross sections) - G. Infrastructure (including cross sections) - H. Open Space a.
+A protocol with Te Ngāi Tūāhuriri Rūnanga, comprising the following, shall be implemented: